ncp38/cs372-f24/projects/proj3/index.md

 ### Printing results

-After your program reads the text file, it should print out the starting distribution for $$L$$, which will always be equal probabilities in all squares.
-Then, your program should print out, for every time step, the probability of the monkey being in every square on the grid.  _Remember that after each time step, the current distribution for $$C$$ becomes the next starting probability distribution for $$L$$!_  (This is called a  [dynamic bayes net](https://en.wikipedia.org/wiki/Dynamic_Bayesian_network).)
+After your program reads the text file, it must print out **the starting distribution for $$L$$**, which will always be equal probabilities in all squares.
+Then, your program must print out, for every time step, **the probability, for every available square, of the monkey being in that square**.  _Remember that after each time step, the current distribution for $$C$$ becomes the next starting probability distribution for $$L$$!_  (This is called a  [dynamic bayes net](https://en.wikipedia.org/wiki/Dynamic_Bayesian_network).)

 ## Sample output